mverkaik-rivetlogic/studio3/ui/README.md

     `$ sudo ./install.sh`

-    *If you installed node using the installer (**Requirements, step 1**), then you will need admin rights to run the install script since it will install the Grunt-CLI and Bower plugins globally.
+    *If you installed node.js using the installer (**Requirements, step 1**), then you will need admin rights to run the install script since it will install the Grunt-CLI and Bower plugins globally.
 Otherwise, if you installed Node in a custom folder to which you have write access, then sudo is unnecessary to run the script: *

     `$ ./install.sh`

 Tasks
 -----

-A established workflow using grunt tasks can be outlined as follows:
+An established workflow using grunt tasks can be outlined as follows:

 1. Write units tests, then write code: `$ grunt test`